-Key Bladderwrack and sea moss benefits include supporting healthy thyroid function.
-They are also attributed with being a great source of minerals, and being necessary for healthy hair, skin and nails.
-Without the vitamins and minerals they bring to the table, you will need to consider other sources.
+The key Bladderwrack and Sea Moss benefits most people tend to come across online include supporting healthy thyroid function and weight loss.
+These two seaweeds are also attributed with being a great source of minerals, and being necessary for supporting healthy hair, skin and nails.

 In the case of Vitamin D in our food, we’re told that it is only found in fish, and virtually nothing else.
 So if you’re Vegan, what are your alternatives?
 Well, there’s the sun…

-But, I think you’ll be amazed to learn that there is another source that is plant based.
+I think you’ll be amazed to learn that there is another source of all of these that is plant based.
 There’s something amazing we have wrapped up for you in point number 7!

-But that’s not all.
-We’re going to take a closer look at how Bladderwrack and sea moss play a part in your post workout recovery.
+Let’s take a closer look at how Bladderwrack and Sea Moss benefits play a part in your post workout recovery.

 Hitting the gym is a great way to stay in shape.
 But it’s not just about the weights you lift or how long you can plank for.
 Often overlooked, and underrated is the recovery process.

 Giving your body what it needs to put the pieces in place for an effective post workout regime can be found in these two species of seaweed.